 In February 1997, the Vermont Supreme Court ruled in Brigham v.
-State (1997) that the state's funding system was unconstitutional and directed the Legislature to create a system that would enable "substantially equal opportunity."
+State (1997) that the state's funding system was unconstitutional and directed the legislature to create a system that would enable "substantially equal opportunity."
 In June of that same year, lawmakers enacted the Equal Educational Opportunity Act, also known as Act 60 (VT Bill H.527, 1997).
-Under Act 60, which went into effect in FY 1999, the legislature enabled greater equality of education funding by distributing education funds using a foundation grant program.
-Foundation programs guarantee a base level of funding per pupil.
-The state also presumed the primary responsibility for funding the foundation grant program, and state contributions to elementary-secondary education increased as a result.
-Per capita state education expenditures were approximately \$962 higher on average in the nine years following Act 60's enactment (FYs 1999-2007) compared to the state's synthetic counterfactual (see Figure 3a).
+Under Act 60, which went into effect in FY 1999, the legislature enabled greater equality of education funding by distributing education funds using a foundation grant program, which guarantees a base level of funding per pupil.
+The state also presumed the primary responsibility for funding the foundation grant program; as a result, state contributions to elementary-secondary education increased.